ardatan/nfight-subgraphs/README.md

 ## nfight-ownership

 The Ownership subgraph listens to the NFightParent contract.
-When a new project registers, we also being listening to `Transfer` events from that NFT contract.
+When a new project registers, we begin listening to `Transfer` events from that NFT contract by using [The Graph data source templates](https://thegraph.com/docs/en/developer/create-subgraph-hosted/#data-source-templates).
 This allows us to maintain our own up-to-date index of L1 ownership for nFighters.

 https://thegraph.com/hosted-service/subgraph/sbauch/nfight-ownership